sapegin/washingcode-book/manuscript/110_Other_techniques.md

 Like any extreme, discarding all third-party libraries in our work is unhealthy.
 Many problems are generic enough and don’t need to be rewritten by every developer on the planet again and again.
 For many problems, there are popular open source libraries, that are well tested and documented.

-In this section, we focus on utility functions rather than on big frameworks, because I see developers reinventing utility functions far more often than big frameworks.
+In this section, we focus on utility functions rather than on big frameworks because I see developers reinventing utility functions far more often than big frameworks.

 ### What’s wrong with in-house solutions